 🍺How to Make Hard Cider

-Before beginning the brewing process cleaning the equipment is a must.
-Sanitize all the brewing equipment before use.
+- Sanitize all the brewing equipment before use.
 Use a food-safe sanitizer, like Star San, and follow all the package directions.

-Heat one gallon of cider on low heat in a large stockpot.
+- Heat just one gallon of cider on low heat in a large stockpot.
 Add the honey and stir until it melts into the cider and is fully incorporated.
 Remove from heat and cool.

-Pour the cooled cider and honey mixture into a 5-gallon carboy.
+- Pour the cooled cider and honey mixture into a 5-gallon carboy.
 Add the remaining 4 gallons of cider.
 Pour in the remaining cider-honey mixture.
 Next, add the yeast, and the Clarity Ferm to the carboy.
 Put your clean hand over the top and shake the carboy to aerate.

-Step 4- Primary Fermentation
+Primary Fermentation

-Place the bubbler into the topped on top of the carboy and fill it with vodka.
-Store in a dark place for the fermentation period at the recommended temperature of the yeast that you used, typically in the 65-70 degree range.
+- Store in a dark place for the fermentation period at the recommended temperature of the yeast that you used, typically in the 65-70 degree range.
 We put ours in the basement.

-If using a champagne yeast fermentation time will be about 3 weeks.
+- If using a champagne yeast fermentation time will be about 3 weeks.
 While this duration should be fine for most yeast types, check with the producer of the yeast if you are using an exotic strain.

-At the beginning of primary fermentation, the airlock will bubble every five to ten seconds, while at the end of primary fermentation it will bubble a few times a minute.
+- At the beginning of primary fermentation, the airlock will bubble every five to ten seconds, while at the end of primary fermentation, it will bubble a few times a minute.

-Pro-tip, put your carboy on a table that has plenty of room around it, and don't disturb the mixture.
+Put your carboy on a table that has plenty of room around it, and don't disturb the mixture.
 During fermentation, suspended solids in the cider will fall to the bottom of the carboy.
 When you decant the cider for bottling or kegging you don't want to disturb the sediment in the bottom of the carboy.

-Step 5- Priming Sugar
+Priming Sugar

-The final step of the cider-making process is to add the priming sugar and bottle.
-The two bottling options are kegging and bottling.
+- The final step of the cider-making process is to add the priming sugar and bottle.
+There are many options for the type of sugar you use, from maple to dextrose.
+I recommend table sugar to keep things simple.

-Use an online calculator to determine how much priming sugar you need.
+- Use an online calculator to determine how much priming sugar you need.
 This sugar won't impact the amount of alcohol in the finished product but gives the yeast enough food to carbonate the cider.

 🍾Bottling Options